Learn how this imaging scan can play an important role in early detection of health problems, such as cancer, heart disease and brain disorders.

 PET scans can be used to evaluate certain brain disorders, such as tumors, Alzheimer's disease and seizures.

-For your PET scan, a radioactive drug (tracer) will be put into your body.
-Because the amount of radiation you're exposed to is small, the risk of negative effects from it is low.
+For your PET scan, a radioactive drug (tracer) will be injected into a vein.
+Because the amount of radiation you're exposed to in the tracer is small, the risk of negative effects from the radiation is low.
 But the tracer might:

 Talk with your doctor about the benefits and risks of a PET scan.